Campaigning Wraps Up In Portugal Snap Vote With Right Ahead - UrduPoint

 "The positive macroeconomic context is not reflected in the quality of life of the Portuguese because of inflation, low wages or problems with state services," said political scientist Marina Costa Lobo of Lisbon's Social Sciences Institute.

-Costa defended his record during a lunch with party supporters and said the Socialists' new leader, 46-year-old economist and former infrastructure minister Pedro Nuno Santos, "would give a new impetus, a new energy to the path we began in 2015".
+The AD has vowed to boost growth by cutting taxes, and to improve public education and healthcare.

+At a final rally at Lisbon's main bullring, the party's leader, 51-year-old lawyer Luis Montenegro, said the AD offered a "safe change".

-If the polls are accurate and the AD comes first but falls short of an outright majority, it could still struggle to form a government.
+But if the polls are accurate and the AD comes first but falls short of an outright majority, it could struggle to form a government.

-Chega's "potential inclusion in or support for a Democratic Alliance-led right-wing coalition would shift policy further to the right".
+Chega's "potential inclusion in or support for an AD-led right-wing coalition would shift policy further to the right," she added.

 Founded in 2019, Chega calls for tougher measures to fight corruption, stricter controls over immigration and chemical castration for paedophiles.
 Its campaign billboards feature the slogan: "Portugal needs a clean-up".